xuhdev/homepage-octopress-old/source/_posts/2012-03-14-use-editorconfig-to-maintain-consistent-coding-styles-between-different-editors-and-ides.markdown

 These 3 lines tell EditorConfig that, for any file named `Makefile`, we use tab for indentation, and the size of indentation is 8.

+After saving this file, open a C source file and a Makefile in your source tree with your editor/IDE.
+If everything goes well, you will find that the buffer-local coding style settings have been adjusted.
+(Note: EditorConfig is not a code formatter.
+That is to say, the existing codes in your source files will not be reformatted.
+Only the style of your newly input code is adjusted.)

 ### More